Gradient Descent for Deep Matrix Factorization: Dynamics and Implicit Bias towards Low Rank: Numerical Simulations

 Figures \ref{fig: MNIST: Noise: SingularValues}-\ref{fig: MNIST-Ones N=3} illustrate setting and outcome of the experiment.
 Selected rows of $\W_\text{LR}$ and $\Wstar = \W_\text{LR} + \Xi$ (reshaped to $28\times 28$-pixel images) are depicted in Figure \ref{fig: MNIST: OriginalAndNoisyOne}.
 Figure \ref{fig: MNIST: Noise: SingularValues} shows that the singular values of the end-to-end iterates $\W(\tdisc)$ show several properties derived in the theory of this paper.
 We observe that deeper factorization indeed provokes sharper transition.
 Here deeper factorization converges faster because the leading eigenvalues are very large.

 The behavior of the training error (Figure \ref{fig: MNIST: Noise: Error}), generalization error (Figure \ref{fig: MNIST: Noise: GenError}) and the effective rank (Figure \ref{fig: MNIST: Noise: Effective Rank}) support the theory we provided in a more restricted setting in Section \ref{sec:EffectiveRank}.
 Note that due to very different scale, the case $N=1$ is illustrated with an individual axis in each of the plots.
 As Figure \ref{fig: MNIST: Noise: Effective Rank} shows, using factorizations (i.e. $N=2,3,4$) yields low-rank iterates at an early stage of optimization, while for $N=1$ all iterates have a high rank.
-Consequently, and in accordance with Section \ref{sec:EffectiveRank} the factorized versions allow de-noising when stopped at an appropriate time (in this context it is worth mentioning that though higher $N$ earlier leads to low-rank iterates, the range of feasible stopping times is much larger for $N$ small).
+Consequently, and in accordance with Section \ref{sec:EffectiveRank} the factorized versions allow de-noising when stopped at an appropriate time.
 This is not the case for the non-factorized version $N=1$.\\ The last point becomes particularly clear when comparing Figures \ref{fig: MNIST-Ones N=1}-\ref{fig: MNIST-Ones N=3} depicting one row of $\W(\tdisc)$ (reshaped to $28\times 28$-pixels) for different $\tdisc\in\mathbb{N}$ and $N$.
 The values of $\tdisc$ are chosen according to Figure \ref{fig: MNIST: Noise: Effective Rank} such that the different regimes w.r.t to the effective rank are represented.